 Psychological abuse is the denial of a person’s human and civil rights including choice and opinion, privacy and dignity and being able to follow one’s own spiritual and cultural beliefs or sexual orientation.

 It includes preventing the adult from using services that would otherwise support them and enhance their lives.
 It also includes the intentional and / or unintentional withholding of information (for example information not being available in different formats / languages and so on).

-This includes theft, fraud, exploitation, pressure in connection with wills or property and the misappropriation of property or benefits.
+This includes theft, fraud, exploitation, internet scamming, pressure/ coercion in connection with an adult’s financial affairs or arrangements including wills, property inheritance or financial transactions or the misappropriation of property, possessions or benefits.
 It also includes the withholding of money or the unauthorised or improper use of a person’s money or property, usually to the disadvantage of the person to whom it belongs.
 Staff borrowing money or objects from a service user is also considered financial abuse.